 Location of Koh Yao Noi

-3. Trekking with Mr. Tan in Koh Chang
+4. Jungle Trek with Mr. Tan in Koh Chang

 Before visiting Thailand, we binge-watched YouTube videos about the different places Thailand has to offer.
 There was one island in particular that caught my eye due to its lush tropical jungles- this is why we headed to Koh Chang.

-There are only a few more things I love more than being in the jungle – therefore I wanted to find the best person on Koh Chang to guide us into the jungle.
+There are only a few more things I love more than being in the jungle; therefore, I wanted to find the best person on Koh Chang to guide us into the jungle.

 The hiking trip was easily the best hike we did in Thailand because we learned so much about the jungle.

-Summary of the trek we did:
+Summary of the jungle trek we did:

 Hiking Route Name: Klong Prao Trek